influxdata/telegraf/plugins/inputs/internet_speed/README.md

-# Internet Speed Monitor
+# Internet Speed Monitor Input Plugin

 The `Internet Speed Monitor` collects data about the internet speed on the system.

 ## Configuration